emannomad/CoffeeMaker/README.md

 CoffeeMachine with Id of 1 needs to be manually added to database for the program to work.

-#Requirements

-The program is built similar to the below requirements that I found on reddit.
+The program is built similar to the below OOP problem that I found on reddit.
 Apparently this was asked by Microsoft in a job interview.

 Problem;
 Object Oriented Design-